- Why Can’t I Attach Files in Gmail?

 If you use Google Chrome, follow these steps to update the Chrome browser:

-- Click the three vertical dots in the top-right corner.
+- Click the three vertical dots in the top-right corner of your Chrome browser.

 - Navigate to Help > About Google Chrome.